top of page

 June 2020

-The gallery has lent me two Peter Dreher glass paintings to live with for a while.
-Unfortunately, I never met him before he died on 18 February this year.
+The gallery has lent me 2 Peter Dreher glass paintings to live with for a while.
+Unfortunately I never met him.
+He died on Feb 18th this year.

 The paintings are captivating in real life.
-The paint, matt, showing the minuscule ridges of the brushstrokes, slows the eye across the surface.
-Nuanced tones pick out with observed precision the wall, space, glass and table, all demanding equal presence.
+The paint, matt, showing miniscule ridges of the brushstrokes strokes, slow the eye across the surface, nuanced tones pick out with observed precision the wall, space, glass and table; all demanding equal presence.
 The glass, wall, space and table are significant in their ordinary-ness.
 The attention to the overall scene in equal measure is reminiscent of Jean-Baptiste-Siméon Chardin; the stillness and the absence of the artist’s own subjectivity is reminiscent of Juan Sánchez Cortan.
 Dreher painted nearly 5,000 images of the same empty glass – but is that what he was painting?
 Why am I being drawn in?

-Apparently, Dreher felt the ‘most quiet’ when painting these paintings, but is his state of mind or state of being when painting of any significance?
-I sense something of the hunter in his meditative, repetitive approach: a desire to capture light and to master it.
+Apparently Dreher felt the ‘most quiet’ when painting these paintings, but is his state of mind / being when painting of any significance?
+I’m sensing something of the hunter in his meditative / repetitive approach, a desire to capture light and to master it.
 The hunter camouflages himself and loses his ego in order to hunt successfully.
-He is a painter, and his prey is light.
+He is a painter and his prey is light.
 The glass is the lure and the wall, table and space the trap.
 He is in control.
-The light cannot help but fall into the trap, and we fall for the lure.
+The light can’t help but to fall into the trap and we fall for the lure.

 Dreher stated that making the work was an attempt to ‘consider myself like an instrument and ignore any form of subjective intervention’.
 This meditation or exercise in looking and recording light would carry on in his own words until ‘the motivation stopped’.
 So why not use a camera?
 There must be some thing beyond capturing light, and beyond mimesis.